Articles

 Cons of SAP Litmos:

-- Feature set may be overly complex for simple SOP documentation needs
+- Can be complex and feature-heavy for small businesses or simple SOP needs

 How does Trainual compare to SAP Litmos?